ingo/ingo.github.io/_recipes/even_more_perfect_blueberry_muffins.md

 ---
-title: Even More Perfect Blueberry Muffins
-original_title: Blueberry Muffins
+author: Smitten Kitchen
 category: Breakfasts
 description: A delightful blueberry muffin recipe with a crunchy lid of coarse sugar and a generous amount of berries in each muffin.
 This recipe has been improved over the years to be a one-bowl, no sifting, no creaming, and no measuring zest in half-teaspoons affair.
 It makes 9 beautifully bronzed muffins.
+favorite: "\u2713"
-image: 29207441731_3e6163f1f2_z.jpg
+image: even_more_perfect_blueberry_muffins.jpg
+original_title: Blueberry Muffins
 size: 9 muffins
+source: https://smittenkitchen.com/2010/08/perfect-blueberry-muffins/
 time: Not specified
-author: Smitten Kitchen
-source: https://smittenkitchen.com/2010/08/perfect-blueberry-muffins/
-favorite: ✓
+title: Even More Perfect Blueberry Muffins
 ---
 ### Ingredients

 The ingredients are not listed in the original text.